moizumi99/m99_riscv_emulator/README.md

 _Support of xv6 is still under development._

 This emulator is able to run [xv6 for riscv](https://github.com/mit-pdos/xv6-riscv) to show sh prompt.
-(But nothing further because no key input is supported yet.)

 You first need to compile [xv6 for riscv](https://github.com/mit-pdos/xv6-riscv) with CPUS=1 option.
 Then, you need to copy `kernel/kernel` in the Emulator directory.
 Also, you need `fs.img` (disk image) from xv6 too. `fs.img` is generated when running xv6 with `QEMU` option.

-Run the emulator with `-64 -m -d -s fs.img` option.
+Run the emulator with `-64 -m -d -s fs.img` options (64 bit mode, disable machine interrupt delegation, device emulation, load `fs.img` as storage image).

 ```
 $ ./RISCV_Emulator -64 -m -d -s fs.img kernel
 ```

 You will eventually see the prompt (`$`) pops up.
-(Support of key input is planned with no commitment date.)
+You can run the commands, for example by typing `ls` or `cat README`.
+`Ctrl+C` and `Ctrl+P` are not supported yet.